 Walk the Seattle Underground

-The new Seattle street grid was built up to 2 stories above the preexisting one using concrete retaining walls, though pedestrians continued to walk the underground streets and enter businesses through their lower levels, which were lined with streetlamps until the early 20thcentury when the space became illegal to walk, and synonymous with the criminal world.
+The new Seattle street grid was built up to two stories above the preexisting one using concrete retaining walls.
+Pedestrians continued to walk the underground streets until the early 20th century when the space became illegal to walk and synonymous with the criminal world.

-Today, the tours are aplenty in the Seattle underground, covering 3 blocks of the underground that include shopfronts, a hotel and a bar.
+Today, tours are aplenty in the Seattle Underground, covering three blocks of the underground that include shopfronts, a hotel, and a bar.
 You’ll love an underground tour into Seattle’s past!